 The Chilean transition to democracy was thus characterised by Pinochet's control over the whole process.
-The nature of Pinochet's personal rule ensured that he would enjoy total loyalty from the military as an institution; importantly, Pinochet had recognised the inherent conflict between the military-as-government and military-as-institution and therefore established a sharp separation between the two (Valenzuala, 1989:193).
+The nature of Pinochet's personal rule ensured that he would enjoy total loyalty from the military as an institution; importantly, Pinochet had recognised the inherent conflict between the military-asgovernment and military-as-institution and therefore established a sharp separation between the two (Valenzuala, 1989:193).
 Once in government service, officers only took orders from their government superiors, either civilian or military (Valenzuela, 1989: 193).
-It was thus 'by serving both as president and and the server by the server which is be a series of the
+It was thus 'by serving both as president and

-27 The right-wing coalition (Democracia y Progreso was comprised of the Renovación Nacional (RN), the Unión Democrática Independiente (UDI) and some other minor parties.
+&lt;sup>27 The right-wing coalition (Democracia y Progreso was comprised of the Renovación Nacional (RN), the Unión Democrática Independiente (UDI) and some other minor parties.